FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/sourceappl.md

 ****\[ sourceappl= { string 1...100 }\]****

-Parameter to define the  source application for a flow in Central Governance for monitoring purposes.
+Parameter to define the  source application for a flow in {{< TransferCFT/PrimaryCGorUM  >}} for monitoring purposes.
 The source system is the system that initiates a flow.

 This parameter value is case sensitive in CFTUTIL commands if you enclose the value in " " quotes.